 Motorcycle Safety Training Program

-All IDOT Cycle Rider Safety Courses for Cook County are administered through Harper College and held at sites across the county.
+Starting in 2017, all IDOT Cycle Rider Safety Training Courses for Cook County and Northern Illinois are administered through Harper College and held at sites across the region.
 There is no charge for any of the courses, however, a refundable $20 deposit is collected at registration.